 And the related questions…should the language we use be more focused on trauma or resilience?
 When someone refers to ACEs, are they referring just to the ten ACEs from the original study or are they also talking about Adverse Community Experiences such as discrimination, poverty, and community violence?
 When a school is implementing this approach, are they using the same language as other resources in the community such as juvenile justice or child welfare?
 In any setting, does trauma-informed refer just to the interventions with clients or is there something more?
 It’s all a bit mind-boggling.

-It is because of these questions that Andi and I created The Basics, a 90-minute online training session that provides an overview of the key concepts–the “what” behind a trauma-informed and resilience-building approach.
-(And for those who are interested in building off the concepts of The Basics, we also offer the Resilience Champion–the “how” behind this approach.
-The Resilience Champion is an online 6-week training designed for individuals and teams who want to lead their organizations or communities on the path to resilience.
+It is because of these questions that Andi and I created The Basics, a foundational workshop that provides an overview of the key concepts–the “what” behind a trauma-informed and resilience-building approach supporting the establishment of a shared language.
+(And for those who have already started this process, The Resilience Champion–the “how” behind this approach.
+The Resilience Champion workshop series offers support for implemenation of a trauma-informed approach within an organizationa or community.

 One of the primary goals of The Basics is to create a shared language that can be used across a variety of sectors, including healthcare, education, social services, child welfare, criminal justice, or in a community-based approach.